-We’re having an amazing time working with key client Closet52, an online dress store that we branded and built from the ground up for an established and well-known fashion company in New York.
+We built an online dress store for a dress manufacturer that we branded and built from the ground up to bring a direct-to-consumer (D2C) offering to the marketplace.
 Their leadership is always working with us on collaborative ideas for the next campaign or strategy that we’re executing.
 As part of their implementation, we deployed Klaviyo for Shopify Plus.
 Klaviyo is a well-known marketing automation platform with very tight integration to Shopify as well as many Shopify Apps.

 A favorite feature of mine is their A/B testing in Klaviyo.
 You can develop different versions of an email, and Klaviyo will send a sampling out, wait on a response, and then send the remaining subscribers the winning version – all automatically.